Skip to content

 jira alias import aliases.yaml

-Without --clobber, the import skips any name that already exists and reports each conflict under data.skipped as a map of name → reason (currently always "name already taken").
-With --clobber, conflicts are overwritten and data.skipped comes back empty.
+Without --clobber, the import skips any name that already exists and reports each conflict under data.skipped as a name → reason map ("name already taken" for a collision).
+Other skip reasons cover an empty expansion, or one that doesn't resolve to a jira command or alias.
+With --clobber, existing names are overwritten and data.skipped comes back empty (the other skip reasons still apply).

 {